gagliano-kevin/PathNet/readme.md

 # PathNet: Quantized MLP Training with A* Search

 This repository implements **PathNet**, a framework for training quantized multi-layer perceptrons (MLPs) using **A* search** instead of gradient descent.
-The example provided focuses on solving the **XOR problem**, but the design can be extended to more complex tasks.
+The examples provided is focused on solving classification and regression tasks on simple/small datasets, but the design can be extended to more complex tasks.

 The key idea is to treat model training as a search problem in a quantized weight space.
 A* explores weight configurations to minimize the loss function.